 Many men and women maintain ungratifying marriages simply because financial constraints prevent them from making it on their own.
 One spouse may comfortably earn six figures, while the other struggles maintaining gainful employment.
 Out of fear they won’t survive, people interested in leaving their divorce will often stay simply because they cannot afford life without their spouse’s income.

 Fortunately, I’m a Draper alimony attorney dedicated to helping divorcees file for alimony benefits of the state of Utah.
-The longer do men or women need to feel economically inadequate, because you can receive monthly payments based off your husband’s of wife’s income, assets and whether you have children or not.
+The longer does men or women need to feel economically inadequate because you can receive monthly payments based on your husband’s or wife’s income, assets, and whether you have children or not.

-Several very important factors go into what you are alimony award could be.
+Several very important factors go into what you are an alimony award could be.
 They include:

 You’ve put in a significant amount of effort in your marriage, but unfortunately, it’s time to move on.
 If you’re fearing living on your own because you cannot afford to, I’m a Draper alimony attorney who helps women and men like you petition for monthly support you’re rightfully owed.

 For many years, Emy A. Cordano has helped countless individuals secure alimony payments they’re entitled to.
 I’ll take you petition and file it with courts, attend any and all hearings with you, and make sure the final amount is accurate.

 If you’re contemplating divorce, but simply cannot afford the financial strain living without your spouse’s income may cause, contact my office to retain a Draper alimony attorney who cares.